joshnuss/svelte-persisted-store/README.md

 ## TODO

-- [ ] Support multiple tabs / capture event when localStorage changes
+- [ ] Support changes that happen in a different tab using `window.onstorage` event
 - [ ] Consider supporting multiple stores using the same key

 ## License